Seeking asylums?

 Discover Your Ancestors

-More than 800,000 pages of archival material from psychiatric hospitals in the UK from the 18th to the 20th century will be digitised and made freely available online as part of the Wellcome Library’s ambitious digitisation programme.
+More than 800,000 pages of archival material from psychiatric hospitals in the UK from the 18th to the 20th century will be digitised and made freely available online as part of the Welcome Library’s ambitious digitisation programme.

-The Wellcome Library will partner with the Borthwick Institute for Archives, London Metropolitan Archives, Dumfries and Galloway Council Archives, NHS Greater Glasgow and Clyde Archives and the Royal College of Psychiatrists for the project, which will bring together documents from the York Retreat, St Luke’s Hospital Woodside, Crichton Royal Hospital, Gartnavel Royal Hospital and Camberwell House Asylum.
+The Welcome Library will partner with the Borthwick Institute for Archives, London Metropolitan Archives, Dumfries and Galloway Council Archives, NHS Greater Glasgow and Clyde Archives and the Royal College of Psychiatrists for the project, which will bring together documents from the York Retreat, St Luke’s Hospital Woodside, Crichton Royal Hospital, Gartnavel Royal Hospital and Camberwell House Asylum.

-These collections will be added to the Wellcome Library’s own collection of archives from public and private mental health institutions, including the records of Ticehurst House Hospital in Sussex, which provide a rare insight into the running of a privately-run asylum.
+These collections will be added to the Welcome Library’s own collection of archives from public and private mental health institutions, including the records of Ticehurst House Hospital in Sussex, which provide a rare insight into the running of a privately-run asylum.

 The project will focus on records dating from the 19th and 20th century, and will touch on the movement away from institutional care as the 20th century progressed.
 Patient records and case notes, photographs, administrative documents and registers will be digitised, creating an extensive online archive that will be a valuable resource for historical research.